syncfusion-content/maui-docs/MAUI/PDF-Viewer/Migration.md

 ---
 layout: post
-title: Migrate from Xamarin SfPdfViewer to .NET MAUI SfPdfViewer | Syncfusion.
+title: Migrate from Xamarin SfPdfViewer to .NET MAUI SfPdfViewer | Syncfusion®
-description: Learn here all about migrating from Syncfusion.
-Xamarin SfPdfViewer to Syncfusion® .NET MAUI SfPdfViewer control and more.
+description: Learn here all about migrating from Syncfusion® Xamarin SfPdfViewer to Syncfusion® .NET MAUI SfPdfViewer control and more.
 platform: MAUI
 control: SfPdfViewer
 documentation: ug